AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ![Experience Cloud dashboard](./assets/uex-home-dashboard.png){width="700" zoomable="yes"}

-When the extension is enabled, Commerce Admin users have single sign on access through Experience Cloud and a common interface to manage Experience Cloud applications and access Experience Cloud Platform services.
+When the extension is enabled, Commerce Admin users have single sign on access through Experience Cloud and a common interface to access all your Experience Cloud applications and central components.

 - **Commerce Admin users** continue using the same workflows to manage Commerce sites but can now complete additional tasks: